ushushushu/Pharmalogue/README.md

     - to act as an inventory system with its quantity update feature,
     - to communicate with the pharmacy’s customers through its consultation feature,
     - to edit and update medicine information, and (5) display a map of the pharmacy’s branches.
 All the functions are expected to bring ease to the pharmacy’s end as well as to promote collaboration between pharmacy staff.
 Furthermore, the specific pharmacy in collaboration with this project is Botica Ycsobel pharmacy located in Iligan City operating in seven (7) barangays in the city.
+  - For more information regarding the system, please read our Software Requirements Specification (SRS) document

 ## Programming Languages
   - HTML